 This publication listing is provided by Swinburne Research Bank.
 If you are the owner of this profile, you can update your publications using our online form.

 Recent research grants awarded

 - 2017: A grasp in time: Temporal interactions of dorsal/ventral visual streams *; ARC Discovery Projects Scheme

 - 2015: Transformations in Human Visual Cortex - from Neural Input to Recognition *; ARC Discovery Projects Scheme

 - 2013: Behavioural Research - Advanced Exploration of the Mind *; ARC Linkage Infrastructure and Equipment Scheme

-- 2013: Controlled Trials in 'At Risk' Humans to Establish the Cognitive Benefits of a Nutrient Mixture and Underlying Mechanisms of Action - the Cognitive Aging, Nutrition and Neurogenesis (C.A.N.N.) trial. *; Center for Nutrition, Learning, and Memory (CNLM) Grand Challange Grant App 2013
+- 2013: Controlled Trials in 'At Risk' Humans to Establish the Cognitive Benefits of a Nutrient Mixture and Underlying Mechanisms of Action - the Cognitive Aging, Nutrition and Neurogenesis (C.A.N.N.) trial. *; Centre for Nutrition, Learning, and Memory (CNLM) Grand Challenge Grant App 2013

 - 2011: Investigating the neural processes of Attention Sharing in those with High & Low autistic tendency *; Barbara Dicker Brain Science grant

 - 2011: The mechanism for defocus-driven ocular growth *; ARC Discovery Projects Scheme

 - 2011: Visual neuromarkers for autistic tendency/Magnocellular delay and autistic behaviour *; NHMRC Project Grants